ishouty/blog-sample-application/README.md

 - [NX Workspace](https://nx.dev) for Mono Repo Management

-  * Generate and build skeletons of applications and frameworks required e.g Nextjs, express
+  * Generate and build skeletons of applications and frameworks required e.g NextJS, express
   * Build and deploy commands
   * Configuration setup for apps
-  * Building shared libaries which can be used for both applications
+  * Building shared libraries which can be used for both applications
   * Linting & Tests will be automatically run as part of the build process but can also be run independently.

 ### Api Service